json-everything/json-everything/CONTRIBUTING.md

 I use Visual Studio Community with Resharper, and I try to keep everything updated.

-Jetbrains Rider (comes with the Resharper stuff built-in), VS Code with your favorite extensions, or any basic text editor with a command line would work just fine.
+Jetbrains Rider (comes with the Resharper stuff built-in), VS Code with your favorite extensions, or any basic text editor and a command line would work just fine.
 You do you.

 ## Code Style & Releases

-Please feel free to add any code contributions using your own coding style.
+Whie I do have an `.editorconfig` that most editors should respect, please feel free to add any code contributions using your own coding style.
 Trying to conform to someone else's style can be a headache and confusing, and I prefer working code over pretty code.
 I find it's easier for contributors if I make my own style adjustments after a contribution rather than forcing conformance to my preferences.

 Deployments to Nuget and [json-everything.net](https://json-everything.net) occur automatically upon merging with `master`, so I usually create a secondary branch where I can first make any adjustments, including updating package versions and release notes.